Ribiveer/SMB-Tweaked/README.md

 #### Enlarge hitboxes

 Makes hitboxes for certain enemies bigger.
 While I'm personally not fond of this, other people might disagree.

+### Known bugs

+- Red Paratroopas suddenly start flying backwards if you jump on them!
+This only happens when the modern enemy movement Tweak is applied.